truj1ll0/mkdocs-help-center/docs/supporter-center/intro-to-supporter-center.md

 # Intro to the Supporter Center

 The Supporter Center is Classy’s new hub for supporters, where they can manage their contact information, recurring donations, and receipts.
-Also, admins can customize this experience for their supporters by adding a hero image, and a thank you message to the Supporter Center and adjusting the organization’s preferences.
+Also, admins can customize this experience by adding a hero image and a thank you message and adjusting your organization’s preferences.

+Share this [supporter article](for-supporters.md) to help your supporters get acquainted with their new hub.

 ![Example of Classy's Supporter Center](assets/supporter-center/sc-supporter-example.png)